Inkvii/jvm-debug-docker/README.md

 - master - using embedded tomcat
 - tomcat - using tomcat docker to deploy .war
+- maven-tomcat - using multi-container approach to build source using maven and deploying to tomcat

 ## How to attach debugger